ticianavalle/2016goals/README.md

 15. The Legend of Zelda Spirit Tracks *playing
 16. Mighty Switch Force  *playing
 17. Lost in Shadow - finished
+18. Professor Layton and the Curious Village *playing

 -------------------